LeeZeHao/GraphicAiFrontend/README.md

 Aside from that, mouse click and drag the character portrait to move it.
 Mouse wheel to zoom.
 "Reset camera" button available near top left corner.

+# Saving Character Data

+The character context, action dialog, chat logs are saved in the character folder that was set in the settings screen (same folder the images are in).
+Saving occurs automatically.